 - The Media will publish the facts correctly, explain the issue, and put a stop to any speculative stories surrounding news.

 - Major District issues, news and developments will be priority over school news (these major issues will be decided by the Editorial Board.)

 - Any current student, staff member, faculty member or building administrator who passes away during the year will be recognized in the student Media.

-- The Media will publish factual information (date of birth, date of death, survivors, organizations, hobbies, interests) in a 300-word obituary, including one mug shot, if possible, in the North Star and on FHNtoday.com.
+- The Media will publish factual information (date of birth, date of death, survivors, organizations, hobbies, interests) in a 150-300 word obituary, including one mug shot, if possible, in the North Star and on FHNtoday.com.

 - The student Media will work to obtain permission from the deceased person’s family before publishing any information regarding the cause of death.
 If permission is not granted, the Editorial Board reserves the final say in publication of cause of death.
 Suicide will not be listed as a cause of death unless requested by parents or guardians.

 - The student Media will treat all deaths in a tasteful, respectful way.

 - An issue of publication in any of the Media will not be dedicated to, or in memory of, the deceased.